 The survey showed that one in seven pregnant teenagers under 17 years old died in pregnancy or around the time of birth.

 Midwife researcher Lucy November from Kings College London spent a year asking why.
-The results of her research can be downloaded here.

 The research – why are teenage girls dying in pregnancy and childbirth?